pingcap/tidb-operator/examples/monitor-shards/README.md

 # Shards and Replicas

-If single prometheus can't hold current targets metrics,user can reshard targets on multiple prometheus servers.
+If a single Prometheus can't hold the current target metrics, the user can shard the targets on multiple Prometheus servers.
-Shards use prometheus `modulus` configuration to implement,which take of the hash of the source label values,split scrape targets based on the number of shards.
+Shards use the Prometheus `modulus` configuration, which takes the hash of the `__address__` source label values, and split the scrape targets based on the number of shards.

-Prometheus operator will create  number of `shards` multiplied by `replicas` pods.

-Note that scaling down shards will not reshard data onto remaining instances,it must be manually moved.
-Increasing shards will not reshard data either but it will continue to be available from the same instances.
+Note that scaling down shards will not reshard data onto the remaining instances, the data must be manually moved.
+Increasing shards will not reshard data neither but it will continue to be available from the same instances.
-To query globally use Thanos sidecar and Thanos querier or remote write data to a central location.
-Sharding is done on the content of the `__address__` target meta-label.
+To query globally, use Thanos sidecar and Thanos querier or write data to a remote central location.

 ## Install Example